billhails/Inkscape-Extensions/calligraphic-pen/README.md

 ### 1. Calligraphic Pen Extension

-After installation it is found in `Extensions>Calligraphy>Calligraphic Pen`.

 To use, first select a path (it must be a path, not a group, object or clone), for example I have this letter "e":